-The energy concentration provides students an educational experience in topics associated with energy production, distribution, and use, using an interdisciplinary approach in science, technology, and public policy.
+The energy concentration (18 credit hours) provides students an educational experience in topics associated with energy production, distribution, and use, using an interdisciplinary approach in science, technology, and public policy.
 This concentration allows flexibility in the choice of courses used to meet the concentration requirements and to meet each student's professional goals.

-SPEA-E 574 Energy Analysis and Markets (3 cr.)

-SPEA-V 674 Energy Economics and Policy
+SPEA-E 574 Energy Systems (3 cr.)
+SPEA-R 674 Energy Economics (4 cr.) and Policy